Thomas Stonor1

 M, #42644, b.
 10 October 1762, d.
 31 December 1846

-Peregrine Edward Towneley was born on 10 October 1762.2 He is the son of John Towneley and Barbara Dicconson.3 He married Charlotte Theresa Drummond, daughter of Robert Drummond, on 22 April 1794.2 He died on 31 December 1846 at age 84, with another daughter (d unm):.2
+Peregrine Edward Towneley was born on 10 October 1762.2 He was the son of John Towneley and Barbara Dicconson.2 He married Charlotte Theresa Drummond, daughter of Robert Drummond, on 22 April 1794.2 He died on 31 December 1846 at age 84.2

 Children of Peregrine Edward Towneley and Charlotte Theresa Drummond